Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Complete the Cultural Competence Requirement: At least one course must be designated as meeting the College cultural competence requirement.

-- Complete the Physical Education, Health, or Nutrition requirement, if required by the program: 1 or 3 credits.
+- Complete the Physical Education, Health, or Nutrition requirement, if required by the program: 1-3 credits.

 - Obtain a minimum grade point average of 2.000 (in addition, certain programs of study may require a minimum grade in designated courses).